 Film Editor: Ferris Webster

 Written by Edward Anhalt

 Produced and Directed by John Sturges

 Producer-director John Sturges’ Hour of the Gun was a dismal non-performer in 1967, but almost immediately became a critics’ favorite for movies about Wyatt Earp and the O.K.
 Corral.
 In every review Savant has written of a Wyatt Earp movie – My Darling Clementine, Tombstone, Wyatt Earp — I’ve repeated the opinion that this is the most satisfying version.
 The whirlpool of events around the O.K.
 Corral were more like a gangster story than the making of myth in the Streets of Laredo or El Paso.
 This film’s Wyatt Earp is one of the few Law & Order figures to be properly portrayed on the big screen.
 He has a sense of justice but is no altruist.
-90% of his motivation is pure revenge.
-He knows this better than anyone.
-Wyatt’s political boosters consider him a potential pillar of society, but it takes his best friend, a discredited gambler and killer, to make him face the truth.
+90% of his motivation is pure revenge, a fact he knows better than anyone.
+Wyatt’s political boosters consider him a potential pillar of society but it takes his best friend, a discredited gambler and killer, to make him face the truth.
 Screenwriter Edward Anhalt completely de-mythologizes a legend.

 Hour of the Gun surprised people by beginning the story where it usually ends, with the gunfight at the O.K.
 Corral.
 In the pre- The Wild Bunch, pre-revisionist year of 1967, everything about John Sturges’ movie came as a sobering surprise.